dansand/ResChapter/content/numpy.md

 Also, negative indexes visit the elements in reverse order.
 Given this, which element would we be referring to when we write `data[-1]`?
 How about using `data[-3]``?

 We'll demonstrate now, a trick we'll use later, the combining  of slices and maths (subtraction).
-Let's say we have an arbitrate arrau called `u `m then the meaning of the code `u[1:] - u[:-1]` is demonstrated in the following figure:
+Let's say we have an arbitrate array called u then the meaning of the expression u[1:] - u[:-1] is demonstrated in the following figure:

 ![Alt](../figs/vectorized_diff.png "difference")

+The array that results from  u[1:] - u[:-1] is the nth + 1 element of u minus the nth element.
+Necessarily, output array is one element shorter that u (we loose one element of overlap when we offset)

 #### slicing one array with another